unahouExosite/docs/portals/README.md

 ### Data Sources

-#### Create portal data source
+#### Create Portal data source

 `POST /api/portals/v1/portals/{portal-id}/data-sources`

-Create a data source inside a portal
+Create a data source under a Portal.

 ##### Permissions

-* User must have at least `p_manage` [permission](#permission-object) to the portal.
+* User must have at least `p_manage` [permission](#permission-object) to the Portal.

 ##### Request

 * Request body is a [data source object](#data-source-object).
 Currently only the following keys are supported:
-    * `"format"` - Data source format under info description.(optional)
+    * `"format"` - Data source format under info description, optional.
-    * `"name"` - Data source name under info description.(optional)
+    * `"name"` - Data source name under info description, optional.
-    * `"unit"` - Data source unit under info description.(optional)
+    * `"unit"` - Data source unit under info description, optional.

-    If you send any keys besides these, it will do nothing.
+    If any keys beside these are sent, they will be ignored.

 * Requires authentication.

 ##### Response

-* `201 Created`: Returned along with a body containing a [data source object](#data-source-object) if the data source is created successfully.
+* `201 Created`: Returned along with a body containing a [data source object](#data-source-object) if the data source was created successfully.
-* `403 Forbidden`: one of the following:
+* `403 Forbidden`:
-    * Returned if the caller user is not authenticated.
+    * Returned if the caller is not authenticated.
-    * Returned if the caller user does not have permission to create data sources for the portal.
+    * Returned if the caller does not have permission to create data sources under the Portal.
-* `404 Not Found`: Returned if portal id is invalid.
+* `404 Not Found`: Returned if the `portalId` is invalid.

 ##### Example